sonejiMeet/TinySpacer/README.md

 ## Why

 I have used GlazeWM, Komorebi, Workspacer, they are simply too bloated for my needs and I just didn't like how the tiling manager in them got in my way constantly.
-I wanted most minimal, no‑bullshit way to group windows into a few workspaces on Windows without installing a huge window manager.
+I wanted most minimal (tinyspacer uses < 1 MB), way to group windows into a few workspaces on Windows without installing a huge window manager.

-Enjoy!

-## Hotkeys

-- `Alt + 1` … `Alt + 5`
-  Switch to workspace 1–5.

-- `Alt + Shift + 1` … `Alt + Shift + 5`
-  Move the current foreground window into workspace 1–5 and switch there.

-All hotkeys are global and work with any normal window.

 ## How to use